shvmsaini/BitcoinTicker/README.md

 All the codes are based on java.

-I am working on Andoird Studio 3.6.3 with Minimum SDK: API 21: Android 5.0 (Lollipop).
+I am working on Android Studio 3.6.3 with Minimum SDK: API 21: Android 5.0 (Lollipop).

 **Note: Please insert your own public key in MainActivity file.**